Updated for 2025

 Laser cutting machines have revolutionized the manufacturing industry.
 They can perfectly re-create designs made on a computer in a matter of minutes or even seconds.

 You may be surprised at how many applications a laser cutting machine can offer.
-At All Metals Fabricating we use our precision lasers for high speed cutting with extreme accuracy.
+At All Metals Fabricating we use our precision lasers for high speed cutting with extreme accuracy as part of our sheet metal services.

 But how do they achieve these amazing results?
-Let's take a look at what a laser cutting machine is, the different types of lasers that exist, and the results they can achieve.
+Let's take a look at what a laser cutting machine is, the different types of lasers that exist, and what they can achieve.

-A laser cutting machine is a type of CNC machine.
-CNC stands for Computer Numerical Controlled.
-This name comes from the fact that the CNC machine takes commands from drawings that have been digitized and transformed into a computer language that describes every angle and curve of that design.
+A laser cutting machine is a type of computer numerical control (CNC) machine.
+CNC machines are critical to modern manufacturing—for instance, at All Metals, we also offer CNC lathe services.
+A CNC machine takes commands from drawings that have been digitized and transformed into a computer language that describes every angle and curve of that design.

 Once a drawing has been finished in a computer rendering program, all the designer has to do is send the design to the machine.
 It's much like sending an image file to a typical printer.

-Best of all, the laser cutting machine can re-create these designs in minutes and can produce as many parts as you need.
+Best of all, the laser cutting machine can re-create these designs in minutes and can produce as many parts as you need, enabling efficient precision sheet metal fab.
+We employ laser cutting at All Metals as part of our state-of-the-art equipment fleet.

 There are several different types of lasers used in CNC machines, which will be covered in the next section.
 But all laser cutting machines work in a similar way.